The toolbox

 Honest scope

 It's a capacity-level, directional model.
-The feasibility screen models a single worst-plausible day; the operating-week view simulates a multi-day representative week — both directional, sharp enough to decide service upgrades, BESS sizing, and charger counts.
+The feasibility screen models a single worst-plausible day; the operating-week view simulates a multi-day representative week.
+Both are directional, sharp enough to decide service upgrades, BESS sizing, and charger counts.
 It is not a billing-grade, stamped, or "optimal" plan.
-The financials — 20-year TCO, NPV, payback — are directional, named-assumption estimates you can re-run with your own inputs, not a guaranteed bill or investment advice.
-A BEV Ready engineer builds and validates it with you, then hands you the keys — you keep a living model that gets more accurate the longer it's used.
+The financials (20-year TCO, NPV, payback) are directional, named-assumption estimates you can re-run with your own inputs, not a guaranteed bill or investment advice.
+A BEV Ready engineer builds and validates it with you, then hands you the keys.
+You keep a living model that gets more accurate the longer it's used.
 It feeds your engineer, utility, and board; it doesn't replace the licensed PE who stamps the design.